portdebarcelona/OpenInfoAPI-Ports/docs/workingenvironment.md

 Goal is define Info Port webservices with (OAS 2.x)[https://github.com/OAI/OpenAPI-Specification/]

 ## API Led Connectivity
-Main goal is publish info that has meaning to humans.
-For that reason we'll try to follow guidelines of API led connectivity, centered in **Experience APIs**:
+The main goal is to publish info that has meaning to humans.
+For that reason, we'll try to follow guidelines of API led connectivity, centred in **Experience APIs**:
 - https://blogs.mulesoft.com/learn-apis/api-led-connectivity/what-is-api-led-connectivity/

 ## Best Practices to define APIs